iOS 26

 Follow these steps to reset your network settings:

-- Click on the Reset Settings button to completely reset your device’s network settings.
+• Click the Reset Settings button to reset your device’s network settings completely.

-This will register your IMS as it will reset all the settings.
+This will register your IMS and reset all the settings.
 Restart your phone and check.

 10. Try Another SIM Card

-If all fails, you can use another SIM Card to test if the issue comes from your Android device or your SIM card.
+If all fails, you can use another SIM Card to test whether the issue is with your Android device or your SIM card.

 Insert another SIM card into your tray and try to use your phone.
-If your IMS registration status says registered, your SIM card is the problem and will need to be replaced.
+If your IMS registration status says registered, your SIM card is the problem and must be replaced.

 11. Contact Your Mobile Network Provider

-If you still are unable to fix the IMS registration issue, contact your mobile network provider.
-They will be able to give you advice on what to do to register your IMS if the issue is from their end.
+If you still cannot fix the IMS registration issue, contact your mobile network provider.
+If the issue is from their end, they should be able to advise you on registering your IMS.

 If you have any other ideas or suggestions, don’t hesitate to suggest them in the comment section below.